Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

 Using a censored Gaussian as variational distribution \cite{finn_diffusion_2024}, we obtain as component cost function,

 with $\Phi$ as the normal Gaussian cumulative distribution function (CDF), $\mathrm{I}(\cdot)$ as indicator function, and $(\cdot)_{k, l}$ as scalar that is indexed for the $k$-th variable and the $l$-th grid point.
-Note that the case for the cost function is changed depending on the true state at time $t+12\,\text{h}$, which differs from the common practise of using activation functions for the bounds during training.
-For variables that are unbounded like the velocities, the lower and upper bound vanish and only the weighted mean-squared error is left as cost function.
+Note that the case for the cost function is changed depending on the true state at time $t+12\,\text{h}$, which differs from the common practise of using activation functions for the bounds during training \cite{durand_fourdimensional_2025, moldovan_aifs_2025}.
+For variables that are unbounded like the drift, the lower and upper bound vanish and only the weighted mean-squared error is left as cost function.
 When the true state is between the physical bounds, the cost function is the commonly used one for flow matching \cite{lipman_flow_2023, liu_flow_2022}, where the prediction target is the true velocity.
-When the true state is exactly on the lower or upper bound, the prediction is pushed towards exceeding these bounds in negative or positive direction, respectively.
+When the true state is exactly on the lower or upper bound, the prediction is pushed towards an increase in the probability that the bounds are exceeded in negative or positive direction, respectively.
 Hence, this cost function effectively modifies the role of the predicted velocity: it regresses the true velocity and classifies if the lower or upper bound is reached.

 The censored Gaussian distribution can be derived from applying a static thresholding function \cite{saharia_photorealistic_2022} to the prediction that follows a Gaussian distribution and, hence, properly accounts for physical bounding in that predictions.
-To apply the neural network's output as velocity approximation, we have to project the states to $\tau = 1$ and apply the thresholding,
+To apply the neural network's output as velocity approximation, we have to project the states to $\tau = 1$ and into physical space and apply the thresholding,